rorrim-rorrim/eden-alt/docs/CPM.md

 - To prefetch all CPM dependencies:
   * `tools/cpm-fetch-all.sh`

-Currently, `cpm-fetch.sh` defines the following directories for cpmfiles:
+Currently, `cpm-fetch.sh` defines the following directories for cpmfiles (max depth of 2, so subdirs are caught as well):

-`externals src/yuzu/externals externals/ffmpeg src/dynarmic/externals externals/nx_tzdb`
+`externals src/yuzu src/dynarmic .`

 Whenever you add a new cpmfile, update the script accordingly